You've got a great photo. A product shot, a landscape, a character from your AI image generator. Now you want it to move.

 Once you're logged in, you'll be redirected to your dashboard.
 Here you have access to all of Runway's tools and features:

-To "bring your images to life," click on "Try Gen-2" and go directly to the "Image-to-Video" editor.
+To "bring your images to life," select the image-to-video option (previously labeled "Try Gen-2," now updated for Gen-4) and go directly to the editor.

 If you don't yet have an image you want to animate with Motion Brush, but only have a rough initial idea, first click on "Text-to-Image" in the dashboard.